google/gvisor/website/blog/2019-11-18-security-basics.md

-# gVisor Security Basics - Part 1
+# Security Basics - Part 1

 This blog is a space for engineers and community members to share perspectives and deep dives on technology and design within the gVisor project.
 Though our